tnichols217/notes/MediaLit/Ad Deconstruction.md

 2. Why did you make the "planet" bumpy, it makes it look unclean?

-	> Because we are trying to pull in a piece of Jeep, by showing its offroad capabilities and its natural habitat.
-Additionally it symboli
+	> Because we are trying to pull in a piece of Jeep, by showing its off-road capabilities and its natural habitat.
+Additionally it symbolizes the dirtiness of the planet that buying a Jeep would solve.

 3. Why is the Jeep and the planet slightly off center?

+	> Since it is slightly off center,